Modular localization and the holistic structure of causal quantum theory, a historical perspective: Vacuum polarization, area law

-The \textit{dimensionless} partial charge $Q(f_{R,\Delta R},g_{T})$ depends on "thickness" (fuzziness) $\Delta R=\varepsilon$ of boundary and becomes the $f$ and $g$-independent (and hence t-independent i.e. conserved) global charge operator in the large volume limit.
-The deviation from the case of QM are caused by vacuum polarizations (v. p.).
-Whereas the latter fade out in the $R\rightarrow\infty$ limit, they grow with the dimensionless area $\frac {R}{\Delta R}$~for $\Delta R\rightarrow0.$
+The \textit{dimensionless} partial charge $Q(f_{R,\Delta R},g_{T})$ depends on the "thickness" (fuzziness, roughness) $\Delta R=\varepsilon$ of the boundary and becomes the $f$ and $g$-independent (and hence $t$-independent) conserved) global charge operator in the large volume limit.
+The deviation from the case of QM are caused by v. p..
+Whereas the latter fade out in the $R\rightarrow \infty$ limit, they grow with the dimensionless area $(\frac{R}{\Delta R})^{n-2}$~for $\Delta R\rightarrow0.$ The simplest calculation is in terms of the two-point function of conserved current of a zero mass scalar free field.
+In the massive case the leading term in the limit $\Delta R\rightarrow0$ remains unchanged.
+We leave the elementary calculations (not elementary at the time of Heisenberg) to the reader.

-Connected the Heisenberg v. p. is the more singular property of causally localized quantum fields as operator-valued Schwartz distributions (appeared only 2 decades after Heisenberg's v.p.).
-But the most profound physical understanding (which reveals thermal aspects together with v. p.) comes from considering $\mathcal{O}$-localized operators as members of an ensemble of observables associated to a local operator algebra $\mathcal{A(O}$) (next section)

-Here are some more comments on the somewhat misleading statement "free quantum fields are nothing more than a collection of oscillators" which often students of QFT are exposed to.
-The free Schr\"{o}dinger field and that of QFT are

-In both cases the global algebra is the irreducible algebra of all operators $B(H),$ but the local algebras are very different. \ Whereas in the case of QM the generated operator algebra remains of the same type $B(H_{V})$ (called type I$_{\infty}$), the \textit{local algebras of QFT} $\mathcal{A(O}_{V})$ ($\mathcal{O}_{V}$ causal completion of $V$) generated by $A_{QFT}(x)$ are factor algebras of hyperfinite type III$_{1}$ called the \textit{monad} (every concrete monad is isomorphic to the abstract one), the physics counterpart of the monads in Leibniz's philosophical view of reality.
-Whereas monads occur abundantly in QFT through localization, the only place where they appear in QM is in the thermodynamic limit of thermal Gibbs systems.